 Children enjoy their time with the childminder.
-They enter confidently, settle well and make themselves at home in the childminder's house and thrive in the exciting range of activities and experiences offered to them.
-The children build close and caring relationships with the childminder which increases their sense of trust and helps them develop a strong sense of self.
+They enter confidently, settle well and make themselves at home and thrive in the exciting range of activities and experiences offered to them.
+The children build close and caring relationships with the three childminders who work together, which increases their sense of trust and helps them develop a strong sense of self.

 Children are interested in an excellent range of developmentally appropriate indoor and outdoor activities.
 Children become independent as they choose between a variety of toys, books and activities which appeal to all.
-Older children are able to enjoy different activities from the younger children, which are more suited to their developmental stages, which ensures their individual needs are met.
+Older children are able to enjoy different activities from the younger children, which are more suited to their developmental stages, ensuring their individual needs are met.

-Children interact well with the childminder, they attend toddler groups go on other trips and participate enthusiastically, which contributes to their developing communication skills.
-For example, the childminder arranged a transport day for the children which included them travelling on a boat, train and bus, which they all enjoyed.
-The childminder has an excellent knowledge and understanding of child development and makes use of the Birth to three framework and the Foundation Stage Curriculum.
+Children interact well with the childminder, they share stories and participate enthusiastically, which contributes to their developing communication skills.
+The childminder has an excellent knowledge and understanding of child development.
 This provides an exciting and stimulating play environment, in which young children initiate some of their own play, helping them develop high levels of independence and competence in the early stages of their learning.